mother-of-all-self-hosting/ansible-role-versatiles/docs/configuring-versatiles.md

 # Setting up VersaTiles

-This is an [Ansible](https://www.ansible.com/) role which installs [VersaTiles](https://versatilesbudget.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [VersaTiles server](https://github.com/versatiles-org/versatiles-rs) bundled with [the developer front‑end](https://github.com/versatiles-org/versatiles-frontend) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-VersaTiles is a local-first personal finance tool.
+[VersaTiles](https://versatiles.org/) is a free stack for generating, distributing, and using map tiles based on OpenStreetMap data.

-See the project's [documentation](https://versatilesbudget.org/docs/) to learn what VersaTiles does and why it might be useful to you.
+See the project's [documentation](https://docs.versatiles.org/) to learn what VersaTiles does and why it might be useful to you.

+## Prerequisites

+To run a VersaTiles server bundled with the developer front‑end it is necessary to prepare a built tile data file (`*.versatiles`).
+Refer to [this page](https://docs.versatiles.org/guides/converter.html) on the documentation for details about VersaTiles data converter.

 ## Adjusting the playbook configuration